 - I earned around £400 for some work on social theory and social change for the Defence Science and Technology Laboratory (DSTL).
 I donated my earnings from this project to charity.

-- I have very earned a very unimpressive amount (my share was under £100) for writing for the Guardian website.
-I’ve also received £67.47 from Elsevier for some writing for them; the Elsevier payment has been donated to charity.
+- I have earned an unimpressive amount (my share was under £100) for writing for the Guardian website.
+I’ve received £67.47 from Elsevier for some writing for them; the Elsevier payment has been donated to charity.
+I also earn a small amount (under £100/year) in writing royalties through the ALCS.

 - I have had assistance with conference and meeting attendance from BISA, the Food Standards Agency, and some universities; some of these events included coffee, lunch or drinks.
 DSTL funded my attendance and stay at a symposium in the South of England.